yussif758/Marketing-Analytics-with-Python/README.md

 # MARKETING ANALYTICS WITH PYTHON
-Customer Segmentation and Clustering
+### Customer Segmentation and Clustering

-Customer segmentaion is the process of dividing customers into group based on similar interests or characteristics.
+Customer segmentation is the process of dividing customers into groups based on similar interests or characteristics.
+On the other hand, clustering, also known as cluster analysis, is a statistical method of grouping data based on their similarities.

 ## DATA EXPLORATION

 This dataset contains 200 customers, whose ID, age, gender, annual income, and spending score are all included.
 A spending score represents the total amount of money a customer has spent on your brand and can be calculated by adding up the total purchase amount for a customer over a particular period of time.
-This score is between 1 and 100.
+This is also known as the RFM score and it ranges between 1 and 100.
 The objective of this model is to divide the customers into a reasonable number of segments and clusters.

 FIrstly, I installed pandas and numpy and import them as pd and np because thats our data manipulation library.
 ```